wjd3/homepage/README.md

 A brief overview of my background, skills, and interests.

-## Wins
+## Achievements

-Some of my notable achievements and milestones.
+Some of my notable milestones.

 ## Projects